btemplep/authzee/README.md

 - resources of the `Balloon` type
 - resource actions of `CreateBalloon` or `DeleteBalloon`

-But what are `jmespath_expression` and `result_match` for?
+But what are `expression`, `context`, and `equality` for?

-- `jmespath_expression`is a JMESpath query
+- `expression`is a JMESpath query
+- `context` is available as additional data to the request.
-- If the JMESPath query matches `result_match`, (as well as resource and actions) then the grant is a match
+- If the JMESPath query matches `equality`, (as well as resource and actions) then the grant is a match

 [JMESPath](https://jmespath.org/) is a JSON query language with a complete specification.
 Authzee uses it as the query tool for authorizations.

 The request data is normalized into a JSON object.
-The JMESPath query from `jmespath_expression` is evaluated and then checked if it is an exact match of `result_match`.
+The JMESPath query from `expression` is evaluated and then checked if it is an exact match of `equality`.
 If so, then the grant is considered a match.

 Example of normalized request data: